 Finally (on this point) surveys suggest that it takes people 7-8 “touches” (i.e. contacts) from a business to motivate people to take action, so if you don’t get results the first time don’t worry.
 Persevere.

 Many emails today are obviously automated and even if not automated take little time to send.
-Postcards, on the other hand, take time to write (hand write them) and put in the mail-box.
+Postcards, on the other hand, take time to write (hand write them) and put in the mailbox.

 What’s the point?

 Well, the point is that if the guests see you’ve gone to the trouble to write them a nice handwritten postcard, they will appreciate it.
-If you believe, as I do, that human nature is basically good, not bad, people will feel very much appreciated by this, and then when it comes to receiving your emails, they are far more likely to engage with them and share it with their friends and family.
+If you believe, as I do, that human nature is basically good, not bad, people will feel very much appreciated by this, and then when it comes to receiving your emails, they are far more likely to engage with them and share them with their friends and family.
 At the very least, you’ve increased your brand recognition a lot.

 The fact is that it’s far easier to build rapport (a close connection) with anyone if you do it face to face.
 Guests do appreciate being shown around your property.
 It gives them a chance to see you as a person and not just a business (a subtle but important change in the relationship), and it has the following benefits: